fusioninventory/fusioninventory.github.io/_posts/2020-11-26-fusioninventory-agent-2.6.md

 Check the [Changes file](https://github.com/fusioninventory/fusioninventory-agent/blob/2.6/Changes) for more details.

-As a reminder, we want to tell you again the support for some old operating systems is discontinued since 2.4.
-The agent may continue to work on these platforms but we won't handle issues reported for them:
+The agent is no more supported for old operating systems.
+It may continue to work on these platforms but we won't handle issues reported for them:
 - Windows XP/NT/2000
-- Mac OSX < 10.8 (Mountain Lion)
+- Mac OSX < 10.10 (Yosemite)
 - Solaris 8

 As another reminder, Windows agent installers are built from the [fusioninventory-agent-windows-installer github repository](https://github.com/fusioninventory/fusioninventory-agent-windows-installer).